-The African lion is tan with white spots on its muzzle and above its eyes.
-The male has a large brown or black mane that frames its face.
+African lions are tan with white spots on their muzzles and above their eyes.
+Males have large brown or black manes that frames their faces.
 Both males and females have tufts of dark brown or black hair at the end of their tails.
-Large teeth and claws help the lion catch food and fight off intruders.
+Large teeth and claws help lions catch food and fight off intruders.

 The lion has a ferocious demeanor and reputation but is actually one of the most social of all cats.
 They often live in groups, called prides, of 15 or more individuals.

 A lion’s roar can be heard five miles away.